-Basis: Mid to mid; net income reinvested.
+Basis: Mid to mid; net income reinvested, net of tax and charges.
 Performance does not include the effect of any initial or redemption charges.

 Past performance is not a reliable indicator of future performance.
 The price of units and the income from them can fall as well as rise and, if investors buy units, they may not get back the amount they originally invested when they sell them.
 In addition, smaller companies can be subject to certain specific risks not associated with larger, more mature companies.